• Skip to primary navigation

 Recipe

-A slice of lemon pie with raspberry sauce.
+A slice of lemon pie with raspberry sauce on a plate.

 Jere' Cassidy

-With this Lemon Cake Pie recipe, you get two desserts in one, a delicious lemon custard topped with a tender sponge cake all in a flaky pie crust.
+With this Lemon Sponge Pie recipe, you get two desserts in one: a delicious lemon custard topped with a tender sponge cake, all in a flaky pie crust.
+This recipe is also called a Lemon Cake Pie. depending on where you live.
 This pie is simple to make and definitely unique.

 Course Cake, Dessert, Pie